shparas/ts-object-to-model/README.md

     @field('_id', 'string')
     public id?: string = undefined; // will be mapped from _id as a string type

-    public firstname?: string = undefined; // if strict, throws error if not found in a source object public lastname?: string = undefined;
+    public firstname?: string = undefined; // if strict is true, throws error if not found in a source object public lastname?: string = undefined;

     @optional